rse-ops/rseops-docs-jekyll/README.md

 ## Development

-The gem is built during CI, and release is currently done from the command line:
+If you want to use the gem, it is built during CI, and release is currently done from the command line:

 ```bash
 $ /bin/bash script/release.sh
 ```

+But this isn't required since we can use `jekyll-remote-theme` and use it directly from GitHub.
-When you release, you should bump the version in [radiuss-docs-jekyll.gemspec](radiuss-docs-jekyll.gemspec) and be on the main branch.
+If you do release, you should bump the version in [radiuss-docs-jekyll.gemspec](radiuss-docs-jekyll.gemspec) and be on the main branch.

 License